flexie/CSE-8803/docs/project.md

 3. Relevance
 4. Identification of methodology that will be used to solve the problem

 Proposal should be submitted in PDF format or a link to an html page.
-The project proposals are due TBD and presentations are scheduled for TBD.
+The project proposals are due February 25 at 6:00 PM and presentations are scheduled for that same day during class.
 The presentations are five minutes each for each person.

 #### Project presentation at the end of the term